-In 1978 Valerio and Paolo decided to take over the first farm run by his grandfather Mario, creating Tenuta Casali.
+In 1978 Valerio and Paolo decided to take over the first farm run by their grandfather Mario, creating Tenuta Casali.
 Wine in Romagna is a family affair and their passion is passed on quickly to their children.
-Today in the vineyard and in the winery they work with Silvia, Francesco and Daniele.
+Today both in the vineyard and in the winery they work with Silvia, Francesco and Daniele.

-In the four vineyards – Baruccia, Palazzina, Galassino and Le Grete – we grow the grapes of Sangiovese, Albana, Famoso, Trebbiano, Terrano and Cabernet Sauvignon, the only non-native grape that has now has become part of the Romagna’s production.
+In the four terroirs – Baruccia, Palazzina, Galassino and Le Grete – we grow the grapes of Sangiovese, Albana, Famoso, Trebbiano, Terrano and Cabernet Sauvignon, the only non-native grape that has now has become part of the Romagna’s production.
 The vineyards are located in the Romagna Doc production area, within the San Vicinio sub-area, in the worderful Savio Valley.

 Time is an essential ingredient for making great wines.
-For us it is a golden rule valid both in the vineyard and in the cellar, where with the advice of the oenologist Emiliano Falsini we release the purest aromas and flavors from each individual grape, reducing interventions to the minimum need.
+For us it is a golden rule valid both in the vineyard and in the cellar, where thanks to the advice of the oenologist Emiliano Falsini we release the purest aromas and flavors from each individual grape, reducing interventions to the minimum need.
 In the ancient underground cellar used for aging the great reds rest for years in large barrels and in barriques before a further stop in the bottle.